-Centre cuts excise duty on fuel
+Petrol, diesel prices cut by Rs 2.50 after excise reduction

 "We are writing to the state governments that as the central govt is cutting Rs 2.50 on both petrol and diesel, they do the same," he said.

+Also Read: Chanda Kochhar resigns as ICICI Bank's CEO, Sandeep Bakhshi replaces her

+Jaitley said the excise duty cut would have an impact of Rs 10,500 crore on central government's tax revenues.
+He also asked state governments to follow suit by cutting a sales tax or VAT by a similar amount.
+The reduction followed petrol and diesel prices touching new highs.

-Jaitley said, "World crude oil prices are on the rise, yesterday it hit the highest in the last 4 years."
+He said, "World crude oil prices are on the rise, yesterday it hit the highest in the last 4 years."

 Jaitley maintained that despite this cut in excise duty it would not affect the government's fiscal deficit target.